honne/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 can be cloned and edited using Hydrator Studio.

-**Note:** Unlike many editors, Hydrator Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this could invalidate existing logs, metrics, and datasets.
+**Note:** Unlike many editors, Hydrator Studio does not allow draft pipelines to be published "on top of" existing, published pipelines, as this would invalidate existing logs, metrics, and datasets.
 Instead, it requires you to create a new name for any newly-published pipelines.